 To help everyone out, I wanted to share these tips on what’s helped me work productively from home, especially when the kids are home as well.

 Work From Home Tips

 Set up a schedule

-Schedule your day/time.
+My first tip for working from home is to schedule your day/time.
 Tiffany also does this while she’s blogging and homeschooling.
 There can be way more distractions as home than there are work.
 Setting daily goals for what you want to accomplish, and holding yourself to them can help you focus on getting the right things done.

 Part of that schedule should including showering and getting dressed.
 The first several days it’s fun to work in your pajamas on your bed, but you’ll learn quickly that you aren’t as effective – and your back might start hurting.

 Keep your family informed of your meeting schedule.
 This helps keep expectations under control if your kids/spouse know when you are unavailable.